madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/v-security/18-intro-to-security.md

 One of the airtight methods is to use the **OAuth 2.0** specification.

-In the future, you may find yourself using more complex mechanisms for implementing OAuth, but here is a breakdown of the parts which make our security environment:
+In the future, you may find yourself using more complex mechanisms for implementing OAuth, but here is a breakdown of the parts which make our com.example.restblog.security environment:

 ### 1. Resource Owner